 Restricted vehicle access may be in force whilst funerals are in process

 Allum Lane Cemetery in Elstree was originally opened in the early sixties with the first burial in July 1962.
-It stands on the grounds of the old Radnor Hall Estate, which had been demolished in the late 1950s.
+It stands on the grounds of the old Radnor Hall Estate, which was demolished in the late 1950s.
 The cemetery contains both consecrated (blessed as sacred) and unconsecrated plots.
 The consecrated plots have been blessed by a Church of England Bishop.

-Sorry, no dogs are allowed in the cemetery.
+There are no dogs are allowed in the cemetery.

 Graves can be bought for one, two or three interments.

-Graves in full plots can be re-opened with the permission of the grave owner providing that the grave is not already full.
+Graves in full plots can be reopened with the permission of the grave owner providing that the grave is not already full.

 Muslim graves are located in Sections M and N of the cemetery.
-Please contact 020 8207 7497 for further details.

 There are a small number of common graves within the cemetery.
 A maximum of three burials will be made in a common grave and ownership of these stays with the council.